tomichj/buildo/README.md

 ### App Base Generator

-A collection of gems for building the core of your app.
+A collection of gems to assist in building your app.

     rails generate buildo:app_base